How does this medication work? What will it do for me?

 It is important that this medication be taken exactly as prescribed by your doctor.

-If you miss a dose by less than 6 hours, take the missed dose and continue with your regular schedule.
+If you miss a dose by less than 6 hours, take the missed dose with fat-containing food, and continue with your regular schedule.
 If you miss a dose by 6 or more hours, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, and keep it out of the reach of children.